The Police nor the Courts are obligated to tell you about all the penalties for speeding tickets.

 Hidden Penalties for Learner Licences

-Drivers with learner licences or those who fall under the “Graduated Licence System” have restrictions placed upon them that affect them if they receive speeding or traffic tickets.
+Drivers with learner licences or those who fall under the “Graduated Licence System” have restrictions placed upon them that affect them if they receive traffic tickets.

 If a learner licence holder, a G1 or G2 Driver violates any of the conditions of their licence, there is an automatic 30 day suspension for a first offence, and subsequent offence incur repeated suspensions for longer periods of time.